uriel0byte/Cybersecurity-Writeups/Incident-Response/Win11-Filesystem-Recovery-0xc0000102.md

 Aggressive offline repair tools were deployed to reconstruct the corrupted filesystem.
 1. **Command:** `chkdsk C: /f /r /x`
    * *Rationale:* Scanned filesystem metadata and physical sectors.
 Forced repair of logical errors (`/f`), recovered readable data from bad sectors (`/r`), and forced the volume to dismount before scanning (`/x`).
-2. **Command:** `sfc /scannow`
+2. **Command:** `sfc /scannow /offbootdir=C:\ /offwindir=C:\Windows`
-   * *Rationale:* Executed against the offline Windows directory to verify cryptographic signatures of core binaries and replace compromised files from the component store.
+   * *Rationale:* When operating in the external WinRE (the `X:` drive RAM disk), standard SFC commands will scan the temporary environment, not the host.
+The `/offbootdir` and `/offwindir` flags explicitly redirect the System File Checker to verify the cryptographic signatures of the offline, decrypted `C:` drive to replace compromised files from its component store.

 ### Phase 6: Boot Restoration
 1. System initially rebooted back into the Windows 11 Setup environment due to the external USB retaining primary boot priority.